symfony/symfony-docs/components/lock.rst

     use Symfony\Component\Lock\Lock;

     $key = new Key('article.'.$article->getId());
-    $lock = new Lock($key, $this->store, 300, false);
+    $lock = new Lock($key, $this->store, autoRelease: false);
     $lock->acquire(true);

     $this->bus->dispatch(new RefreshTaxonomy($article, $key));

 .. note::

-    Don't forget to disable the autoRelease to avoid releasing the lock when the destructor is called.
+    Don't forget to disable the ``autoRelease`` flag in the ``Lock`` constructor to avoid releasing the lock when the destructor is called.

 Not all stores are compatible with serialization and cross-process locking: for example, the kernel will automatically release semaphores acquired by the :ref:`SemaphoreStore <lock-store-semaphore>` store.
-If you use an incompatible store, an exception will be thrown when the application tries to serialize the key.
+If you use an incompatible store (see :ref:`lock stores <_lock-stores>` for supported stores), an exception will be thrown when the application tries to serialize the key.

 .. _lock-blocking-locks: